EANorwayService/EA-Groups-CRM/README.md

 ### Folder structure

 ![Structure of folders](images/folderStructure.png) <br/>
-The CRM system consist of two spreaadsheets, a folder with templates and a folder for each candidate. <br/>
+The CRM system consists of two spreadsheets, a folder with templates and a folder for each candidate. <br/>

 ![Structure of candidate folder](images/folderStructureCandidates.png) Inside the folder "CRM Candidate Folders" there is one folder for each candidate.
 In this example the candidates have code names. <br/>